memeowteam/Notebook/README.md

 **C++** \
 **Python** \
 **Robot Operating System**
+## We are not familiar with web applications so our GitHub Webpage is for fun, our main target is knowledge
 # 1. C

 ## 1.1.
 C keywords

  auto	          | double	      | int	          | struct